STRIDES-Codes/Applying-machine-learning-techniques-to-omics-and-imaging-data-to-model-complex-traits/README.md

-# Applying machine learning techniques to omics and imaging data to model complex traits
+# Machine Learning Technique for omics and imaging data: An application in TCGA-GBM
 ## Project Goal
 Using multi-omics within TGCA (The Cancer Genome Atlas) dataset to classify patient omic, diagnostic and demographic data and create a machine learning model that can predict patient survivability.